OutofSpaceUwU/Dreamy-Code/README.md

 Under this section we post the current status of what we are working on.

-[ ] organize Roles
+- [ ] organize Roles

-[ ] create channels with different
+- [ ] create channels with different
 swearing word levels

-[ ] add Arcane bot for levelling
+- [ ] add Arcane bot for levelling

   * only users with a certain level are candites for mods or etc. (replace classic level system)

-[ ] create a stage cahnnel for events
+- [ ] create a stage cahnnel for events

-[ ] selfselecteble roles
+- [ ] selfselecteble roles

-[ ] potentially replace YAG role reactions with Dyno role reactions
+- [ ] potentially replace YAG role reactions with Dyno role reactions

+- [x] reorganize channels

 ---
 <!-- Structure -->